mdkberry/image2reverb/README.md

 ## LATEST INFORMATION:

+Consider the main repo the dev environment and things could break and be left in that state for a while.

-Adaptation underway to see if it can be used to work with Comfyui for image or ideally video ambience when applying audio to a scene clip created in comfyui.
+Adaptation is underway to see if it can be used to work with Comfyui for image or ideally video ambience when applying audio to a scene clip created in comfyui.
 I would recommend not installing this version at this stage while it is being worked on.
 I will post updates here if it becomes something I think is going to be useful and useable - mdkberry (August 2025)

 ---